bain-cs111/bain-cs111.github.io/pages/_assignments/exercises/exercise_2/exercise_2.md

 points: 100
 ---

-In this assignment, you will experiment with generating images using the iterated image procedures.
+In this assignment, you will experiment with generating images using the iterated image functions.
 Throughout the assignment, you will:

 * Practice writing functions with and without names (also known as named and anonymous functions)
 * Practice translating mathematical expressions into code